When a document is processed through the business flow in Routty, it runs through a number of steps.

 All rules have to be met in order for the assignee to be assigned to the document!

-It is possible to assign users or groups to the assignees by clicking on the add button
+It is possible to assign users or groups to the assignees by clicking on the plus icon

-Only one person in a group needs to approve the document to hand it over to the next approver
+Only one person in the group needs to approve the document to hand it over to the next approver

 The amount field indicates the minimum amount a document needs to exceed before the document is assigned to this user or group